 Remember to keep evidence of your seat reservation in case someone is sitting in your seat.

 TIP – Be careful you have the correct destination train station when purchasing your ticket as some cities or towns have multiple train stations and you could find yourself a long way from where you want to be.

 What is a closed station?

-In London and other larger cities and towns most stations now are ‘closed stations’.
-This means that away from many concourse or reception areas for shops, tickets etc. you have to pass through barriers or ticket check points before you can walk on the platform to catch a train.
-At these you have to show a valid ticket for travel on that day for all traveling passengers.
+In London and other larger cities and towns, most stations now are ‘closed stations’.
+This means that away from many concourse or reception areas for shops, tickets etc. you have to pass through barriers or ticket checkpoints before you can walk on the platform to catch a train.
+At these, you have to show a valid ticket for travel on that day for all travelling passengers.

 If you are unable to buy a ticket on the day of travel from a smaller unmanned station travelling to a closed station this can be difficult.